Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Methods

 We apply numerical resolution corrections to the stellar masses and UV magnitudes to mitigate the slightly lower star-formation efficiency caused by the relatively low effective resolution \citep[cf. e.g.][]{2018Pillepich-IllTNG} of our simulations.
 For this, we use the data presented in \citetalias{2023Kannan-MTNG}, based on the combination of results from the MillenniumTNG (MTNG; \citealt{2023Pakmor-MTNG, 2023Hernandez-Aguayo-MTNG}; \citetalias{2023Kannan-MTNG}) simulation MTNG740, the \textsc{thesan} flagship run $\textsc{thesan-1}$ \citep{2022Kannan-THESAN}, as well as the IllustrisTNG runs TNG50 \citep{2019Pillepich-TNG50, 2019Nelson-TNG50} and TNG300 \citep{2018Springel-IllTNG}.
 All of these simulations and ours share the same code base, galaxy formation model, and \citet[]{2016Planck} cosmological parameters, while including both higher-resolution (TNG50, TNG300, \textsc{thesan-1}) and larger-volume (TNG300, MTNG740) runs, allowing more precise predictions over a larger mass and redshift range than our $\Lambda$CDM run alone.
 For the same reason, the combined data additionally serve as a particularly useful $\Lambda$CDM baseline for comparison to our results (Sect.~\ref{sec:Results}).

-Specifically, we implement the resolution corrections as outlined in \citetalias{2023Kannan-MTNG} by adding the MTNG740 corrections as constant offsets to the logarithm of the stellar masses and to the UV magnitudes of all galaxies in our simulation.
+Specifically, we implement the resolution corrections as outlined in \citetalias{2023Kannan-MTNG}, based on the methodology described in \citet{2018Pillepich-IllTNG}.
+This uses the highest-resolution run mentioned above, TNG50, as a baseline, while corrections for successively lower-resolution runs (in order, \textsc{thesan}, TNG300, MTNG740) are determined by computing the average differences in stellar mass between runs in overlapping halo mass bins (i.e., mass bins well-resolved by both simulations in each of these steps; see \citetalias{2023Kannan-MTNG} for further details).
+The resolution corrections for UV luminosities are computed analogously to these stellar mass corrections.
+We add the MTNG740 corrections as constant offsets to the logarithm of the stellar masses and to the UV magnitudes of all galaxies in our simulation.
 This is based on the fact that our runs have a quite similar effective resolution as the MTNG740 simulation, which has dark matter and gas mass resolutions of $m_{\rm DM} = 1.62 \times 10^8 {\,\rm M_\odot}$ and $m_{\rm gas} = 3.10 \times 10^7 {\,\rm M_\odot}$, respectively.
+To ensure self-consistency, allowing us to directly compare results from the simulations with and without cosmic string loops, the same offsets are applied to the $\Lambda$CDM run and all CS-8 and CS-10 runs, respectively.
 Our output redshifts differ slightly from those considered in \citetalias{2023Kannan-MTNG}, i.e. $z_{\rm K23}=8$, 9, 10, 11, 12, 15.
 However, since the resolution corrections are only weakly dependent on redshift\footnote{The redshift-averaged correction value and its standard deviation is $(0.40 \pm 0.05) \, {\rm dex}$ for the logarithmic stellar masses $\log (M / {\rm M_\odot})$, and $(-1.32 \pm 0.14) \, {\rm mag}$ for the UV magnitudes.}, we use their average values as corrections for our additional output redshifts.
+Finally, we further investigate the impact of numerical resolution in App.~\ref{app:resolution_tests}.